diallodev221/ecommerce-microservices/README.md

 ## Technologies

 The following technologies are used in this project:

-- Spring Boot
+- [x] Spring Boot
-- Spring Data JPA
+- [x] Spring Data JPA
+- [x] Spring Data MongoDB
-- Spring Cloud Netflix Eureka for service discovery
+- [x] Spring Security
-- Spring Cloud Gateway for API Gateway
+- [x] Spring Cloud Gateway for API Gateway
-- Spring Cloud Config for external configuration
+- [x] Spring Cloud Sleuth for distributed tracing
-- Spring Cloud Sleuth for distributed tracing
+- [x] Spring Cloud Config for external configuration
-- Spring Cloud Zipkin for distributed tracing
+- [x] Spring Cloud Zipkin for distributed tracing
-- MySQL for data storage
+- [x] MySQL for data storage

-## Dependencies

-This project uses the following additional dependencies:

-### Jib
+- [x] MongoDB
+- [x] PostgreSQL

-[Jib](https://github.com/GoogleContainerTools/jib) is a container image builder for Java applications.
-It allows you to build container images for your application without needing to write Dockerfiles.
-Jib can be used to build images for deployment to Kubernetes, Docker, or any other container platform.
+- [x] [Jib](https://github.com/GoogleContainerTools/jib) for building container images for your application without needing to write Dockerfiles.

-### Grafana

-[Grafana](https://grafana.com/) is an open-source platform for monitoring and observability.
-It provides a powerful dashboarding engine and supports a wide range of data sources, including Prometheus.

-### Prometheus

-[Prometheus](https://prometheus.io/) is an open-source monitoring system and time-series database.
-It is designed for monitoring and alerting and provides a powerful query language for analyzing time-series data.

-### Testcontainers

-[Testcontainers](https://www.testcontainers.org/) is a Java library that provides lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
-Testcontainers makes it easy to write integration tests that use real instances of these components.

 ## Monitoring and Observability

-To enable monitoring and observability in the system, the following components are used:

-### Spring Boot Actuator
+- [x] Spring Boot Actuator

-Spring Boot Actuator is a set of APIs that provide operational information about the application.
-It includes metrics, health checks, and other useful information.

-### Micrometer
+- [x] [Grafana](https://grafana.com/) for monitoring and observability.
+- [x] [Prometheus](https://prometheus.io/) for monitoring system and time-series database.

-[Micrometer](https://micrometer.io/) is a metrics collection library that supports multiple monitoring systems.
-It provides a simple API for collecting and reporting metrics.
+- [x] [Micrometer](https://micrometer.io/) for collecting and reporting metrics.

-### Prometheus Metrics

-The Spring Boot Actuator and Micrometer provide support for exposing metrics in a format that can be scraped by Prometheus.

-### Grafana Dashboards

-Grafana provides a powerful dashboarding engine that can be used to create custom dashboards for monitoring and observability.
-The project includes sample dashboards for monitoring the system.
+## Integrating Tests
+- [x] [Testcontainers](https://www.testcontainers.org/) to write integration tests that use real instances of these components.

 ## Services

 ### Product Service

 The product service is responsible for managing product information.
 It provides APIs to create, update, and retrieve product information.
-The service also provides APIs to search for products based on different criteria such as name, category, and price.

 ### Order Service

 The order service is responsible for managing order information.
 It provides APIs to create, update, and retrieve order information.
-The service also provides APIs to search for orders based on different criteria such as customer name, order date, and order status.

 ### Inventory Service